Do you need critical illness cover?

 - Conditions such as multiple sclerosis

-- You don’t have savings to tide you over if you were seriously ill
+- You don’t have savings to tide you over if become seriously ill or disabled

-- You don’t have a good employee benefits package to cover a period of time off work due to sickness
+- You don’t have an employee benefits package to cover a longer time off work due to sickness

 - You have a partner who can cover living costs and any shared commitments, like a mortgage